-Megasorber P is a sound absorption material consisting of a patented acoustically tuned fireproof sound absorbing facing (Megasorber Soundmesh® G8) (U.S. Patent No. 8167085, Australia Patent No. 2009206197) and environmentally friendly acoustic polyester-wool.
+Megasorber P is a sound absorption material consisting of a patented acoustically tuned fireproof sound absorbing facing Megasorber Soundmesh® G8 (U.S. Patent No. 8167085, Canada Patent No. 2674986, Australia Patent No. 2009206197) and environmentally-friendly acoustic polyester-wool.

 Megasorber P has BCA (Building Code of Australia) Group 2 Classification with Average Specific Extinction Area less than 250 m2/kg.
 It complies with IMO Resolution A653(16) requirements.

-Megasorber P100BK was used in the ceiling of a school mulit-purpose hall:
+Megasorber P100BK used in the ceiling of a school mulit-purpose hall:

 I have been so impressed with the Megasorber P100BK that I used in the West Launceston Primary School multi-purpose hall.
 I am currently doing a function centre and would like to use it again.

 Megasorber P50BK used in the Museum of Brisbane:

 Megasorber P100BK(Black) used in Queensland University Advanced Engineering Building (ceiling):

 Megasorber P50WH used to line the walls and ceiling of a school music room: